Lisfranc Injury (Midfoot Sprain)

 Treatment

 Stable Lisfranc injuries are usually treated without surgery.
-This involves protection in either a cast or a prefabricated boot.
-Patients often need at least a 6-week period where they are either non or minimally-weight bearing.
+Treatment involves protecting the injured foot in either a cast or a prefabricated boot.
+Patients often need at least a 6-week period where they are either non-weight bearing or minimally-weight bearing in order to facilitate healing of the injured ligaments and bones.
 In a stable injury, the midfoot ligaments are strained but still intact, so once an adequate amount of healing has occurred, patients can increase their activity level.
-However, even with a non-displaced injury that is consistent with midfoot sprain, full recovery can still take many months.
+Physical therapy to strengthen muscles and improve range of motion is often helpful in the recovery process.
+Even with a non-displaced “stable” injury that is consistent with “just a midfoot sprain”, full recovery can still take many months.

 Displaced or Unstable Lisfranc injuries are usually treated surgically.
 Surgery is performed to restore joint alignment and stabilize the joint(s) with screws, pins, and sometimes plates (Figure 4).
 This allows the bones and the ligaments to be put back in their proper positions and held in place.
 This gives the ligaments a chance to heal.
 In some cases, it is necessary to fuse the involved joints (connect the two bones forever by getting them to heal together as one bone), eliminating the motion altogether.
 Many of these procedures will involve a second surgery to remove the hardware once the injury has healed.
-Recovery can take a year or more.
+Recovery requires an initial period (often 6-8 weeks) to allow the bones and ligaments around the surgical area to heal.
+This is then followed by a rehabilitation program to regain lost strength, mobilize the soft-tissues, and regain motion in the joints of the foot.
+Complete recovery can take a year or more following a displaced Lisfranc injury.

 Figure 4: Surgical Treatment of Lisfranc Injury